nseguias/tic-tac-toe/README.md

 * Both users submit transactions to the network to make their moves until the game is complete.
 * The game needs to support multiple concurrent games sessions/players.

 NOTE: this was a technical challenge and can be improved in several ways.
-Time was a constrain
+Time was a constrain and it was done as quick as possible to get a functional program to discuss later.